reactphp/event-loop/README.md

 This uses an [unofficial `libev` extension](https://github.com/m4rw3r/php-libev).
 It supports the same backends as libevent.

+This loop does only work with PHP 5.
+An update for PHP 7 is [unlikely](https://github.com/m4rw3r/php-libev/issues/8) to happen any time soon.

 #### ExtEventLoop

 An `ext-event` based event loop.

 This uses the [`event` PECL extension](https://pecl.php.net/package/event).
 It supports the same backends as libevent.

+This loop is known to work with PHP 5.4 through PHP 7+.

 ### LoopInterface